Moravská Nová Ves

 Moravská Nová Ves (until 1911 Nová Ves; Mährisch Neudorf) is a market town in Břeclav District in the South Moravian Region of the Czech Republic.
 It has about 2,700 inhabitants.

 Etymology

-The name literally means "Moravian new village".
+The name means 'Moravian new village' in Czech.

 Geography

 Moravská Nová Ves is located about 10 km northeast of Břeclav and 51 km southeast of Brno, on the border with Slovakia.
 It lies in a flat landscape of the Lower Morava Valley.
 The municipality is crossed by the Kyjovka River.
-The Czech-Slovak border is formed here by the Morava River.
+The Czech–Slovak border is formed here by the Morava River.

 History

 The first written mention of Nová Ves is from 1261.
 The settlement was founded shortly before by the Cistercian monastery in Velehrad.
 Located near the Moravian-Hungarian border, the village was constantly threatened by raids from the Kingdom of Hungary, which hindered its development.
 This state lasted until the 18th century.
 After that, Nová Ves began to develop and in 1807 it was promoted to a market town.
 Since 1911, it has been using the name Moravská Nová Ves.